anton-tiptyuk/test-02/README.md

 But I am not sure this is an ideal solution and as far as I understand in fact to be absolutely sure a thirdparty service should be used.
 Also, I don't see no way of testing the version with proxy and `x-forwarded-for` for now, just got rid of that.

+## About tests

+In fact the trickiest thing to test and something I had the most doubts about is that rate limiting LUA script.
+One thing - the edge cases in limiting.
+Another thing - making sure that `tryAfter` timestamps are correct.
+Since the subject to test is mostly the LUA script executed inside Redis, the test itself happened to be somewhat implicit.

+To run tests you can just execute `yarn test`.
+The tests would actually use the same Redis server defined in the `.env`.
+Also, the test are supposed to clean up the redis set they create afterall.

 ## Longread notes during progress (not important)

 ### First impressions.